albertlauncher/documentation/src/_docs/extending/external.md

 * /usr/share/albert/external

 Ids are guaranteed to be unique.
 This means that if several of those path contain a plugins with identical ids, only the first found plugin will be used.

+## Sharing extensions

+There is a [community repository]( https://github.com/albertlauncher/external/) for external extension.
+Currently this repository is not distributed with the app.
+However you can clone it to your disk to use the extensions.
+To share your extensions you have to fork it.
+Read the [README](https://github.com/albertlauncher/external/blob/master/README.md) in the repository for more information.